janar/smartpost-shipping-php/README.md

 # Basic usage

-Most basic and useful feature in this library would be creating shipments on your server.
+Most basic and useful feature in this library would be creating shipments on your own server.
 Removes need for manual exporting/importing CSV files to Smartpost environment.

 ## Creating shipments:
 ```php